 How HR can enable managers:

 Encourage employees to provide perspectives.
-Managers need to provide ways for employees to share their views on various aspects of their experience.
+Managers must provide ways for employees to share their views on various aspects of their experience.
 This can happen during 1-on-1 meetings or more casual check-ins with team members.
 You should coach managers on how to have open-ended conversations with employees and collect their thoughts on topics like engagement, leadership effectiveness, and working remotely – among others.

 Encourage employees to provide ideas through technology.
-It can quickly become overwhelming for managers to collect all this feedback from employees manually.
+It can quickly become overwhelming for managers to manually collect all this feedback from employees.
 Overlooked feedback increases the likelihood that their ideas won’t be acted on – which doesn’t exactly build respect.
 That’s where leveraging technology can be helpful.
 Pairing an effective employee feedback strategy with a platform like Culture Amp can make the task of collecting, condensing, and acting on employee suggestions much easier.

 2. Distributed authority